 The U.S. Census Bureau conducts the Boundary and Annexation Survey (BAS) annually to collect information about selected legally defined geographic areas.
-The BAS is used to update information about the legal boundaries and names of all governmental units in the United States.
-The Census Bureau uses the boundary information collected in the BAS to tabulate data for the decennial and economic censuses, and annual estimates and surveys such as the Population Estimates Program and the American Community Survey.
+BAS is used to update information about the legal boundaries and names of all governments.
+Each year, all functioning legal government are surveyed.

 WISE-LR: Wisconsin Shape Editor for Local Redistricting

 As with previous versions, the primary purpose of WISE-LR is for local government officials to draw their ward and supervisory districts.
 Additionally, the site may be used by any geographic boundaries where population matters!
 This may include school districts, special tax districts, aldermanic districts or many others.
-The system is designed to allow easy collaboration, data sharing, and data file creation.
-This will be the same system used in local redistricting in 2021, but the system will be available for any of these other uses as a module of WISE Decade.
+The system is designed to allow easy collaboration, data sharing, and data file creation as a module of WISE-Decade.